factorhouse/helm-charts/_readme_gen/kpow/_partials/_configure-helm-kpow.md

-Add the Helm Repository in order to use the Kpow Helm Chart.
+Add the Factor House Helm Repository in order to use the Kpow Helm Chart.

 ```
 helm repo add factorhouse https://charts.factorhouse.io